josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-Throughout this whole process, however, you'll probably still _feel_ incredibly productive—even when the data would suggest you're lying to yourself.
+Throughout this whole process, however, you'll probably still _feel_ incredibly productive—even when the data would suggest you're lying to yourself—because it's tough to tell the difference between being busy and being productive if you never take a step back and measure.

 But you probably don't measure, if you're in this deep.
 Because you probably trust how you _feel_ too much to believe reality could possibly contradict you.